 - Tip #1 – You don’t have to soak for 12 hours.
 About 2 will work just fine, or if you’re in a pinch, cut down the liquid to be equal to the oats, and then they’ll be thick in less than 30 minutes.
 Of course, my POV is that the longer the oats sit (up to 4 days, after that…pass haha) the better they get, but that’s just because I like thicc bois.

-- Tip #2 – Make sure all your spices, seeds and dried fruit is saturated in the oats before storing them.
+- Tip #2 – Make sure all your spices, seeds and dried fruit are saturated in the oats before storing them.
 This makes SUCH a difference.
 It’s so easy to just let the spices and seeds kind of chill on top of the oats, especially since they aren’t the easiest to mix quickly.
 But I promise, taking that extra 30 seconds to make sure everything is equally combined will change the game.
 The chia will absorb moisture and thicken the oats, the spices will distribute evenly and any dried fruit will get plump and delicious.
 Definitely not worth skipping!

 - Tip #3 – If you are using powders, add those in with the oats first and no liquid, and stir.
 This will help distribute the powder evenly and make it easier to mix!